The Future of Crisis Management: Embracing Technological Advancements - YANoticias

 3. How can quantum computing be leveraged to address the complexities of interconnected global crises?

-4. What role do human judgment and intuition play in conjunction with AI-driven decision support systems during a crisis?
+4. What role do human judgement and intuition play in conjunction with AI-driven decision support systems during a crisis?

-5. How do organizations balance the need for data-driven insights with the inherent uncertainties of crisis scenarios?
+5. How do organisations balance the need for data-driven insights with the inherent uncertainties of crisis scenarios?

 Key Challenges and Controversies: